The best local movers for Amarillo to Louisville moves

 - Louisville’s population is about 154% greater than Amarillo.

-- Louisville's public transportation has a score of 6 out of 10 versus Amarillo's lower score of 2.
+- Louisville’s public transportation score of 6 out of 10 is higher than Amarillo’s score of 2.

 - Louisville is more walkable than Amarillo with a score of 91 out of 100 vs Amarillo’s 40 out of 100.

 - With a score of 79 out of 100, Louisville is more bike-friendly than Amarillo, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Louisville’s crime rate is higher than Amarillo with a score of 56.68 compared to Amarillo’s 25.31.
 This means that Louisville neighborhoods are safer than 56.68% of all U.S. neighborhoods, and Amarillo neighborhoods are safer than 25.31%.